What is the application deadline for bible school?

-Once we accept you on to a course, we’ll ask you to secure your place by paying a deposit within 30 days of the date on your acceptance letter, and the balance 2 weeks before the beginning of your first term.
-You can pay in pounds sterling (GBP) by bank transfer, credit card or a bank cheque.
+Once we accept you on to a course, we’ll ask you to secure your place by paying a deposit within 30 days of the date on your acceptance letter, and the balance 4 weeks before the beginning of your course.
+You can pay in pounds sterling (GBP) by bank transfer, credit card or bank cheque.
 Please visit our Fees page for more information.

 HOW GOOD DOES MY ENGLISH NEED TO BE TO STUDY AT CAPERNWRAY?

 A good level of English proficiency is necessary to study at Capernwray, otherwise it can be a frustrating and lonely experience.
+During the application process, if our Admissions Officer considers it helpful, you will be invited to a Zoom call with them.
+This will be beneficial to establish, if necessary, your level of English and to let you know how we might be able to help with the written work that will be required while you’re with us.
 If you have any concerns then please get in touch with us so we can discuss this further and advise you appropriately.

 Laptops, WiFi and printing

 Wifi access is available across the site and all assignments and lecture notes are accessed online.
 Therefore, bringing an internet-ready device (such as a laptop or a tablet) is essential.
 If bringing a tablet please check its functionality for Google Classroom.
 In the study rooms there are printers and paper for students to use for work connected to Bible School or other essential purposes.

 All international students must have valid private medical and travel insurance which covers against cancellation, curtailment, personal liability, personal accident, medical and healthcare charges, medical repatriation and lost property for the duration of their stay.
 If you already have private health insurance you will need to contact your provider to ensure that it will cover you overseas/in the UK.
 Students are responsible for ensuring that the insurance they have meets their needs.